13: Insight Inc.

-In the last email (Subject: Guidance Inc.), I shared how Notion had given us the ability to embed guidance and resources into tasks.
+In the last email (subject: Guidance Inc.), I shared how Notion had given us the ability to embed guidance and resources into pre-defined workflows, meaning people have exactly what they need at the moment it’s needed.

 Mind.
 Blown.

 Not only that, but databases can be connected.
 This means you can be looking at one database, and it can pull in data from another.
-And vica-versa (apparently the proper term is ‘relational databases’).
+And vice versa (the proper term being relational databases).

 But it wasn’t until I explored this functionality more deeply that I realised the implications.
-Because not only could we guide people on doing the right things and then show them how to do them - but we could also surface insights from others.
+Because not only could we guide people on doing the right things and then show them how to do them, we could also surface insights from others.

 So, in the example we’ve been discussing, workflows could draw upon other databases to surface: